Holmen, Wisconsin: History

 Holmen was settled by Norwegian immigrants in 1862.
-It was incorporated as a village on May 7, 1946.
+It was incorporated as a city on May 7, 1946.
 The community was previously known as Frederickstown, to honor Holmen's blacksmith Frederick Anderson.
-The name was changed when Charles A. Sjolander opened the post office in September 1875.
-The name Holmen is a norwegian word and translates to islet (a small island).
+The name was changed when Charles A. Sjölander opened the post office in September 1875.
+The name Holmen is a Norwegian word and translates to islet (a small island).

 Geography

 Holmen contains wooded areas, hills, and bluffs, typical of the Driftless Area, or Coulee Region.
-The Mississippi River passes just to the southwest of the village.
+The Mississippi River passes just to the southwest of the city.